EBISPOT/OLS/ols-apps/ols-solr-app/README.md

 java -Dsolr.solr.home=<PATH TO HERE>/ols/ols-solr/src/main/solr-conf -jar start.jar

+You can also optionally set the -Dsolr.data.dir= to a location where the SOLR indexes will get created

 Once the SOLR service is running (by default at http://localhost:8983/solr) you can create a new index as follows:

 1. Create an ontology configuration file.
 There are some examples in src/main/resources/*.properties